 The homeowners definitely tried very hard to salvage something, for sure, but everything completely fell apart and there was no putting the pieces back together again.

-At the end of the day, the state Schools Construction Authority is broke, the JC Board of Ed is losing state funding and raising taxes massively every year.
-And there aren’t many building sites downtown that would fit s school and could be bought for less than $50M.
+At the end of the day, the NJ state Schools Construction Authority is bankrupt, and the JC Board of Ed is losing state funding and raising taxes massively every year.
+The Laurel-Saddlewood school plan fell apart from too many demands.
+And there aren’t many building sites downtown that would fit a school and could be bought for less than $50M.
 So this is really the best option there.
-People can nitpick about a dispensary being around the block, where people aren’t allowed to smoke anyway, but we have to be pragmatic.
+Some opponents are nitpicking about a dispensary being around the block, but people aren’t allowed to smoke at or around the dispensary anyway, and we have to be pragmatic about attaining modern school space.